github/codeql/docs/language/codeql-for-visual-studio-code/setting-up-codeql-in-visual-studio-code.rst

 .. pull-quote:: Note

-   For CLI users there is a third option: If you have followed the instructions in ":doc:`Getting started with the CodeQL CLI <codeql-cli:using-the-codeql-cli/getting-started-with-the-codeql-cli>`" to create a CodeQL directory (for example ``codeql-home``) containing the CodeQL libraries, you can open this directory in VS Code.
+   For CLI users there is a third option: If you have followed the instructions in ":ref:`Getting started with the CodeQL CLI <getting-started-with-the-codeql-cli>`" to create a CodeQL directory (for example ``codeql-home``) containing the CodeQL libraries, you can open this directory in VS Code.
 This also gives the extension access to the CodeQL libraries.

 .. container:: toggle